-The SNGP is strengthening Georgia's ability to ensure security for its people.
+The SNGP is strengthening Georgia's self-defence and resilience and its ability to ensure security for its people.
 It is also enhancing Georgia's participation in future international missions, and its opportunities to contribute to Euro-Atlantic security.
-In broader terms, the measures constitute another tool to help Georgia advance in its preparations for eventual NATO membership.
+Overall, the measures constitute another tool to help Georgia advance in its preparations for eventual NATO membership.